 To address these challenges, there is a pressing need for effective tools that support medical students in navigating electronic health resources.
 LibGuides have emerged as valuable resources for students seeking to enhance their information literacy skills.
 These guides provide curated content and structured pathways for accessing relevant health information, simplifying the research process.
 Integrating information literacy training into health sciences curricula can help students develop essential skills related to medical entrepreneurship and healthcare economics (Carroll et al., 2019).
-By utilizing tools like LibGuides, students can gain confidence in their ability to locate and evaluate health information, ultimately improving their clinical decision-making capabilities.
+By utilising tools like LibGuides, students can gain confidence in their ability to locate and evaluate health information, ultimately improving their clinical decision-making capabilities.

 Previous studies have examined the use of LibGuides in various academic contexts, highlighting their potential benefits.
 Berić-Stojšić and Dubicki (2016) found that LibGuides can enhance teaching strategies and improve learning outcomes in health promotion classes by providing structured guidance for literature searches.
 Similarly, Carey et al. (2020) reported that LibGuides are perceived positively among health professions students, suggesting they can be effective tools during information literacy sessions.
 However, these studies often overlook the unique needs of medical students, indicating a gap in research that directly targets the effectiveness of LibGuides for this specific group.

-Moreover, the limited empirical evidence regarding the direct impact of LibGuides on students' information literacy skills and their ability to utilize electronic health resources effectively is concerning.
+Moreover, there is limited empirical evidence regarding the direct impact of LibGuides on students' information literacy skills and their ability to utilise electronic health resources effectively, which is concerning.
 While some studies suggest that LibGuides can facilitate access to information and improve research skills, there is a lack of rigorous evaluation measuring their effectiveness in enhancing medical students' competencies in navigating complex health information systems (Hennesy et al., 2023).
 This gap presents the need for focused studies that evaluate how LibGuides contribute to the development of information literacy skills among medical students.

-The research question which will guide the focus of this project will be in two parts:
+The research question, which guided this study were:

 What challenges do medical students encounter when navigating electronic health resources?